 Kazuko Hosoki Championed the Nightlife Industry Before Stepping Into Fortune Telling

-In a conversation with a Japanese tabloid in 2005, Kazuko Hosoki described how the fact that she was young, attractive, and smooth-talking made her a sought-after figure of that era.
+In a tabloid interview published in the Weekly Post’s May 13, 2005 issue, Kazuko Hosoki described how her youth, attractiveness, and smooth-talking made her a sought-after figure of the era.
 Very soon, she became the owner and manager of several clubs and discos in Ginza, which the show reimagines through a string of fictional stand-ins.
 Around the same time, she got married and later divorced her partner, and while the show fictionalizes this period, in real life, Kazuko chose to keep this part of her life private.
-There came a turning point in her life when a con artist allegedly scammed her out of roughly 1 billion yen.
-Recalling the incident, she told the tabloid that debt collectors took turns watching over her house.
-At the age of 21, Kazuko found herself facing huge debts and reportedly contemplated suicide or running away, but ultimately chose neither option.
+She also alleged that she was once scammed out of roughly 1 billion yen.
+Talking about it, she told the tabloid that debt collectors took turns watching over her house.
+Facing huge debts, Kazuko reportedly contemplated suicide or running away, but ultimately chose neither option.

 In 1983, Kazuko married Masahiro Yasuoka, an influential scholar who reportedly served as spiritual advisor to numerous Japanese politicians.
-Kazuko was a student of Yasuoka when he allegedly made a promise to marry her.
-Despite reported opposition from Yasuoka’s family, Kazuko reportedly submitted her marriage application based on Yasuoka’s words.
-In response, Yasuoka’s family filed a petition to have the marriage invalidated on the grounds that Yasuoka, who was 85 years old at that time, was exhibiting symptoms of dementia.
-Yasuoka passed away a month after the petition was filed, on December 13, 1983.
-Roughly a week later, a settlement was reportedly reached, and the marriage between Kazuko and Yasuoka was removed from the Yasuoka family register.
+She was a student of Yasuoka and alleged that he had promised to marry her.
+According to allegations in a petition later filed by Yasuoka’s family, Kazuko reportedly submitted her marriage application unilaterally, while Yasuoka, who was 85 at the time, was exhibiting symptoms of dementia.
+While the family sought to invalidate the marriage, Kazuko claimed she acted on his earlier promises.
+Following Yasuoka’s passing on December 13, 1983, the legal dispute was resolved, and the marriage between Kazuko and Yasuoka was officially annulled and removed from the Yasuoka family register.

 Kazuko Hosoki is a Guinness World Record-Holding Writer

-Masahiro Yasuoka was reportedly known for his command over divination and many other spiritual practices, and it is believed that Kazuko Hosoki carried forward his teachings and expanded them to a public medium.
+Masahiro Yasuoka was reportedly known for his command over divination and other spiritual practices, and it is believed that Kazuko Hosoki carried forward his teachings and expanded them into a public medium.
 While her first fortune-telling book was published in 1982, her breakout hit came three years later, with the novel ‘How to Read Destiny,’ where she began conceptualizing her famous Six Star Astrology.
 Within this framework, a person is broadly categorized into one of six groups based on their birth date.
 Following that, their lives are mapped out as part of a 12-year cycle characterized by periods of good and bad luck.
-In the show, these periods are known as “golden” and “void” periods, and end up doubling as commentary on Kazuko’s own life.
+In the show, these periods are known as “golden” and “void” periods and serve as commentary on Kazuko’s own life.

-In her lifetime, Kazuko reportedly penned at least 81 books and sold a combined 34 million copies, achieving the Guinness World Record for best-selling author in the fortune-telling category.
-Kazuko also served as a judge for the original run of the Japanese cooking show ‘Iron Chef’ in 1993.
+In her lifetime, Kazuko reportedly wrote at least 81 books and sold a combined 34 million copies, earning the Guinness World Record for the best-selling author in the fortune-telling category.
+She also served as a judge for the original run of the Japanese cooking show ‘Iron Chef.’
 By the turn of the millennium, Kazuko had become a dominant figure in Japanese television with her primetime fortune-telling show, ‘I’ll Give It To You Straight!’ or ‘Zubari Iu Wa Yo!’
-Kazuko became famous in particular for her frank and often blunt style of fortune-telling, due to which she also received the nickname “Hell Lady.”
+She became famous in particular for her frank and often blunt style of fortune-telling, due to which she also received the nickname “Hell Lady.”

 On December 30, 2004, Kazuko appeared on ‘Quiz $ Millionaire’ and went on to win the top prize of ten million yen.
 Though she was a household name in Japan by that point, reports of skepticism and criticism soon began to surface.
-Reportedly, Kazuko responded to the criticism by shifting her focus to lifestyle and wellness-related content.
+Reportedly, she responded to the criticism by shifting her focus to lifestyle and wellness-related content.
 Kazuko Hosoki passed away on November 8, 2021, at the age of 83, from respiratory failure.
 As of writing, Six Star Astrology continues to be a popular phenomenon in Japan, and remains popular in the form of a fortune-telling app associated with Kazuko’s daughter, Kaori Hosoki.
-The show’s fictionalized rendition of Kazuko’s life as such stands as a testament to her social and cultural impact.
+The fictionalized portrayal of Kazuko’s life in ‘Straight to Hell’ stands as a testament to her social and cultural impact.

 Read More: Rescued By Faith: The True Story of Connie and Larry Van Oosten, Explained